opendistro/for-elasticsearch-docs/docs/ad/cli.md

 * Start, stop, and delete detectors
 * Create named profiles to connect to your cluster

-Install the anomaly detection plugin to your Elasticsearch instance, run the CLI using MacOS or Linux, and connect to any valid Elasticsearch end-point.
+Install the anomaly detection plugin to your Elasticsearch instance, run the CLI using macOS or Linux, and connect to any valid Elasticsearch end-point.

 ## Install